polkadot-api/polkadot-api-docs/docs/pages/providers.md

 // 1. recording logs
 import { createClient } from "polkadot-api"
 import { withLogsRecorder } from "polkadot-api/logs-provider"
-import { WebSocketProvider } from "polkadot-api/ws-provider/node"
+import { getWsProvider } from "polkadot-api/ws-provider/node"

-const wsProvider = WebSocketProvider("wss://example.url")
+const wsProvider = getWsProvider("wss://example.url")
 // Using console.log to output each line, but you could e.g. write it directly to a
 // file or push into an array
 const provider = withLogsRecorder((line) => console.log(line), wsProvider)